 - Check engine oil level.
+See the Engine Owner's Manual. - Check the reduction case oil level.
 See the Engine Owner's Manual. - Check the air filter.
-See the Engine Owner's Manual. - Spray the shaft bushing in the bottom of the hopper with a light oil lubricant such as WD-40. - Check the entire machine for loose hardware or other problems.
-Resolve any issues before operating the machine.
+See the Engine Owner's Manual. - Spray the shaft bushing in the bottom of the hopper with a light oil lubricant such as WD-40.